camunda/camunda-docs/docs/reference/bpmn-processes/send-tasks/send-tasks.md

 When a process instance enters a send task, it creates a corresponding job and waits for its completion.
 A job worker should request jobs of this job type and process them.
-When the job is completed, the process instance continues.
+When the job is complete, the process instance continues.

 :::info